-There is no cover under this policy for treatment of mental health conditions, for non-surgical treatment of cancer including radiotherapy or chemotherapy or for any outpatient treatment except as allowed under benefit 4 in the benefits table.
-There are also a number of other treatments (listed below) that your policy does not cover.
-These include treatments that may be considered a matter of personal choice (such as cosmetic treatment) and other treatments that are excluded from cover to keep premiums at an affordable level (such as outpatient drugs and dressings).
+This policy has been designed to provide cover for a limited number of conditions and treatments.
+Treatment costs therefore will only be covered for the treatment of an eye condition, one surgical procedure per leg for varicose veins or treatment required to carry out a joint replacement, gall bladder removal or inguinal or hiatus hernia repair.
+There are a number of treatments (see 6.2) that your policy does not cover.
+These include treatments that may be considered a matter of personal choice (such as cosmetic treatment) and other treatments that are excluded from cover to keep premiums at an affordable level (such as out-patient drugs and dressings, cancer treatment and mental health conditions).